Filip-Pajalic/JavaSpaceGame/README.md

 - <strike>Add rectangular/circular collision </strike>
 - <strike> Add random enemy spawn </strike>
 - <strike> Add scoring system </strike>
+- <strike> Ensure targets dont spawn to close to each other </strike>
+- <strike> Add "animation" when flying </strike>

 Basic:

-- fix wobbly render? (scaling problem?)
-- Fix problem at 0.0 position
+- Add particle effects from rockets - sideways as well, loop it
+- Add prevVelocity and prevAcceleration to compare if there is activeForce added.
+- Add particle effects from target
 - Add startmenu
-- Add animation when flying
-- Add particle effects from rockets
-- Add particle effects from target
+- Add level + leveltimer and highscore
 - Add entities to collisionlist, so collisions are not checked twice, Collide only once with each unique object
 - Add ControlSupport for phone
-- Add level + leveltimer and highscore
-- Ensure targets dont spawn to close to each other
+- Fix problem at 0.0 position, fix with collision maybe.
+- fix wobbly render? (scaling problem or positionsmoothing, update physicscode perhaps?

 Improvements: